 RATP launched RATP Capital Innovation to keep up the impetus for these initiatives.
 It invests, directly or through funds, in innovative start-ups in industries that are top priorities for RATP Dev and RATP Group as a whole.

 In partnering with these start-ups, we create an innovation-focused network and a win-win situation.
 We benefit from their grasp of new technologies, agility, and creativity, while offering in return our industry know-how, international presence, and relationships with transit organizing authorities and passengers.
 Together we can offer the best time to market in our bids.

 TRILOGY: a one-of-a-kind tool that improves service performance on our buses, trams, and metros and helps fight fare evasion.
 A future-oriented solution based on Big Data and real-time journey monitoring.
 TRILOGY is already rolled out on the Casablanca and Valenciennes trams (Morocco and France respectively).

-In parallel we encourage in-house innovation by providing collaboration tools and promoting creativity and initiative in each of our employees around the globe.
+In parallel to piloting new technologies and operating our networks across the world, we encourage in-house innovation by providing collaboration tools and promoting creativity and initiative in each of our employees around the globe.

 With RATP Group we are also the industry leader in driverless mobility, with the world's largest number of passengers transported on automatic metro lines.
 We're also pioneering driverless shuttles.
-We're piloting the technology with the support of actively engaged organizing authorities in diverse places such as Paris, Boulogne-Sur-Mer, Vincennes, and the Atomic Energy Commission in Saclay in France, and the University of Texas at Austin.
+We're piloting the technology with the support of actively engaged organizing authorities in diverse places such as Paris, Boulogne-Sur-Mer, and Vincennes in France, and the University of Texas at Austin.